Thepuppetqueen57/Javru/README.md

 # Javru
- A little project I made to run .java files easily. test.java is for testing the program.
+ A little project I made to run .java and .kt files easily. test.java and test.kt is for testing the program.

 # How to build from source
  Make sure you have [gcc](https://gcc.gnu.org/releases.html) installed.

- First download the source of javru and run `g++ -o myprogram main.cpp lib/jvrl.cpp` in cmd or pwsh.
+ First download the source of javru and run `g++ main.cpp lib/jvrl.cpp` in cmd or pwsh.

  rename the exe to what you want the command to be. (the official command is javru)